microsoft/vscode-docs/learn/educators/nodejs.md

 ---

 # Node.js and JavaScript in Visual Studio Code
-TODO
-Visual Studio Code is a free code editor that fully supports Python and useful features such as real-time collaboration.
-It's highly customizable to support your classroom the way you like to teach.

-> "Visual Studio Code is the best balance of authenticity and accessibility...
-Visual Studio Code doesn't feel 'fake', it's what real software developers use.
-Plus, Visual Studio Code works on every OS!" - Professor Zachary Dodds from Harvey Mudd College
+Visual Studio Code the most popular free code editor amongst JavaScript developers around the world according to the [State of JS 2020 survey](https://2020.stateofjs.com/en-US/other-tools/#text_editors).
+It is super customizable and has a rich ecosystem of extensions to help your students learn node.js and JavaScript.

-Read below for recommendations for extensions, settings, and links to free lessons that you can use in your classes.
+Read below for recommendations for extensions, settings, and a link to a free lesson that you can use in your classes.

 ## Intro to Web Development at Naresuan University

-[Charles Allen](https://th.linkedin.com/in/ajahncharles) is a lecturer at [Naresuan University](https://www.nu.ac.th/) in Thailand and teaches several Computer Science and Business courses.
+[Charles Allen](https://th.linkedin.com/in/ajahncharles) is a lecturer at [Naresuan University](https://www.nu.ac.th/) in Thailand, where he teaches several Computer Science and Business courses.
 He teaches a project-based Web Development course where students build a TypeScript app using the Vue.js framework and Firebase.

 ### Why Visual Studio Code?